Our trip to Charleston was supposed to be a celebration.

 I’ve always cared deeply about politics, and held strong opinions about government’s role in society; it’s part of the reason I chose to attend college in Washington, DC.
 I grew up among parents, aunts, uncles, grandparents, and cousins who were all politically engaged, and as such, politically-charged conversations were commonplace at our dinner table.

 My worldview continued to evolve throughout my twenties.
-My circle of friends became more diverse, and I found myself humbled by how little I understood the privilege I’d been born with.
+My circle of friends became more diverse, and I found myself humbled by how little I understood about the privilege I’d been born with.
 And as an ambitious young woman, I began to recognize the myriad ways in which members of our patriarchal society stack the deck against us—sometimes inadvertently, sometimes quite knowingly.

 Outside those dinner-table conversations, though, I struggled to raise my voice publicly.
 As uncomfortable as it is to admit, opening myself to criticism felt brutal.
 Instead, I made monthly donations to causes and political campaigns that I believed in; subconsciously, I must’ve felt like my money bought me the relief of getting to stay quiet.